NCERT textbook controversies: Background

-Controversy during the Janata Party government (1977-1979)
+During the Janata Party government (1977–1979)

+Memorandum 1977

 Three months into the Janata Party government headed by Morarji Desai, the Prime Minister was handed an anonymous memorandum by Nanaji Deshmukh, former Jana Sangh leader and general secretary of the Janata Party, which targeted the NCERT textbooks.
 The books criticised were Thapar's Medieval India and Bipan Chandra's Modern India, along with two other books, Freedom Struggle by Tripathi, De and Chandra, and Communalism and the Writing of Indian History by Thapar, Mukhia and Chandra.
 (Only the first two were NCERT textbooks.)
-The Prime Minister forwarded the memorandum to the Education Minister suggesting that the books be withdrawn from circulation.
+The Prime Minister forwarded the memorandum to the Education Minister, suggesting that the books be withdrawn from circulation.
 In August 1977, R. S. Sharma's Ancient India was published, which was also targeted.
-The books were said to be "anti-Indian and anti-national" in content and "prejudicial to the study of history."
-The main issues seemed to be that they were not sufficiently critical of certain Muslim invaders during the medieval period and that they emphasized the role of leaders like Tilak and Aurobindo in the development of Hindu-Muslim antagonisms.
-The Hindu nationalist Rashtriya Swayamsevak Sangh launched a separate campaign against the books in its magazine Organiser.
+The books were labelled to be "anti-Indian and anti-national" in content and "prejudicial to the study of history".
+The main issues seemed to be that they were not sufficiently critical of certain Muslim invaders during the medieval period and that they emphasised the role of leaders like Tilak and Aurobindo in the development of Hindu-Muslim antagonisms.
+The Hindu nationalist organisation Rashtriya Swayamsevak Sangh launched a separate campaign against the books in its magazine Organiser.

-The memorandum got leaked and a public debate ensued, which ran till 1979.
+The memorandum got leaked, and a public debate ensued, which ran till 1979.
 The authors of the books argued for the legitimacy of independent interpretations as long as they were based on reliable evidence.
-The most hotly contested issue in the 1977 to 1979 controversy was the depiction of Mughal era (Muslim ruled) India and the role of Islam in India.
-Romila Thapar's Medieval India was criticised for being too sympathetic to Muslim viewpoints and for showing too little enthusiasm for Hindu revivalism.
+The most hotly contested issue in the 1977 to 1979 controversy was the depiction of Mughal-era (Muslim rule) India and the role of Islam in India.
 In November 1977, a committee of reputable historians was asked to examine the textbooks, which supported their continuance.
 Nonetheless, the government passed an act in July 1978, withdrawing R. S. Sharma's Ancient India from the syllabus of the Central Board of Secondary Education.